Coronavirus (COVID-19) advice

 Route Tests and Driver Awareness Sessions have been cancelled until further notice.

-Vehicle inspections are currently suspended.
+Vehicle inspections will be made in order of priority.
+We will contact operators to arrange annual inspections in order of when the inspections are due.
 Operators are reminded that they must continue to ensure their vehicle is safe and roadworthy.
 Operators should continue to scan or email a copy of their insurance details to firstname.lastname@example.org when the current insurance certificate expires.

 Taxis/Private Hire Car licence currently held in the office for safe-keeping - Safe keeping period will be extended for a further 3 months for licences currently held in the office.